Portugal–Spain relations: End of isolation

 In 1974, the dictatorship of the Estado Novo was brought to an end by a military coup known as the Carnation Revolution.
-This left Spain increasingly isolated from the rest of Europe, which lasted until the death of Franco a year later, after which Spain returned to being a constitutional monarchy and embraced parliamentarism.
-The PREC that had followed the Carnation Revolution in Portugal came to an end in 1976 and Portugal also became a democracy.
-The two democracies signed the Treaty of Friendship and Cooperation between Spain and Portugal in 1977, replacing the Iberian Pact which was signed in 1939, whilst both countries were autocratic.
+That left Spain increasingly isolated from the rest of Europe until the death of Franco a year later after which Spain returned to being a constitutional monarchy and embraced parliamentarism.
+The PREC, which had followed the Carnation Revolution in Portugal, came to an end in 1976, and Portugal then also became a democracy.
+The two new democracies signed the Treaty of Friendship and Cooperation between Spain and Portugal in 1977, which replaced the Iberian Pact, which had been signed in 1939, whilst both countries were autocratic.

-The two states gave independence to their former colonies, liberalized their economies and began the process of applying for membership of the European Economic Community.
-In 1986 the two states formally entered the Community, which is now known as the European Union, pursuant to the ratification of the Treaty of Lisbon.
+The two countries gave independence to their former colonies, liberalised their economies and began the process of applying for membership of the European Economic Community.
+In 1986, both of them formally entered the Community, which is now known as the European Union, pursuant to the ratification of the Treaty of Lisbon.

 Present

 Flags of Spain and Portugal at a friendly volleyball game between their national teams.

 Current relations between Spain and Portugal are excellent.
 They cooperate in the fight against drug trafficking and forest fires (common in the Iberian Peninsula in summers), for example.
 These close relations are facilitated by similar governments; such as the conservative governments of José María Aznar and José Manuel Durão Barroso and the social democratic governments of José Luis Rodríguez Zapatero and José Sócrates and between Pedro Sánchez and António Costa.
 Sócrates even claims that he has one of the best personal relations with Zapatero among international political relationships.

 In 1998, both countries signed the Albufeira Convention, an agreement on the sharing of trans-boundary rivers such as the Douro, Tagus and Guadiana.
 The convention superseded an original agreement on the Douro, signed in 1927, that was expanded in 1964 and 1968 to include tributaries.
 The Albufeira Convention governs the equitable use of water and environmental concerns.

 In 2009, the two countries submitted an unsuccessful joint bid to host either the 2018 or the 2022 FIFA World Cup.

-In 2020, Portugal Prime Minister António Costa criticised the words of Dutch Finance Minister after he called for an investigation into Spain's proclaimed lack of budgetary capacity to cope with the COVID-19 pandemic, describing them as "repugnant".
-The same year, both countries also held a solemn border opening ceremony, which had been closed due to the COVID-19 pandemic crisis.
+In 2020, Portugal Prime Minister António Costa criticised the words of Dutch Finance Minister, who had called for an investigation into Spain's proclaimed lack of budgetary capacity to cope with the COVID-19 pandemic by describing them as "repugnant".
+The same year, both countries also held a solemn border opening ceremony, which had been closed because of the COVID-19 pandemic crisis.
 They also announced, on 7 October, a joint bid to host the 2030 FIFA World Cup.

-On 28 October 2021, Portugal and Spain signed a new Treaty of Friendship and Cooperation, renovating (even if not repealing) the one signed in 1977 during the 32nd Iberian Summit, held in Trujillo, between the governments of Pedro Sánchez and António Costa.
+On 28 October 2021, Portugal and Spain signed a new Treaty of Friendship and Cooperation that renovated but did not repeal the one signed in 1977.
+That was during the 32nd Iberian Summit, held in Trujillo, Spain, between the governments of Pedro Sánchez and António Costa.
 They also signed agreements relative to fish & game in the international river border of the Miño and to the launch of a Statute of the Cross-Border Worker.